Check

 SARIF (GitHub Code Scanning)

-bca --paths src/ check \
+bca check --paths src/ \

 --threshold cyclomatic=15 \

---output-format sarif \
+--report-format sarif \

 --output report.sarif.json